-Judit Havasi has been working for the Group since 2000.
+Judit Havasi studied law and has been working for the Group since 2000.
 She began her career in the internal audit department of UNION Biztosító, and became the head of this department in 2003.
-Before her appointment to the Managing Board of Wiener Städtische in 2009, Judit Havasi was a substitute member of the Managing Board of Wiener Städtische and a Member of the Managing Board of UNION Biztosító in Hungary.
+Before her appointment to the Managing Board of Wiener Städtische in 2009, Judit Havasi was a substitute Member of the Managing Board of Wiener Städtische and a Member of the Managing Board of UNION Biztosító in Hungary.
 Judit Havasi was Deputy General Manager of Wiener Städtische from July 2013 until the end of 2015.
-She was also a substitute Member of the Vienna Insurance Group Managing Board as of 2011, and is a member of the Vienna Insurance Group Managing Board since January 2016.
+She was also a substitute Member of the Vienna Insurance Group Managing Board starting in 2011.
+She has been a Member of the Vienna Insurance Group Managing Board since January 2016.

-Areas of responsibility: Planning & Controlling, Legal department, Group IT, Data Management & Processes
+Areas of responsibility: Planning & Controlling, Legal department, Group IT, Data Management & Processes, Performance management personal, Asset Risk Management

-Country responsibilities: Romania, Slovakia
+Country responsibilities: Hungary

-Supervisory board positions held or comparable positions in other Austrian and foreign companies outside the Group: Erste&Steiermärkische Bank d.d., Die Zweite Wiener Vereins-Sparcasse, "Volkstheater" Gesellschaft m.b.H., "Volkstheater" - Privatstiftung
+Supervisory board positions or comparable positions in other Austrian and foreign companies outside the Group: Erste&Steiermärkische Bank d.d., Die Zweite Wiener Vereins-Sparcasse, "Volkstheater" Gesellschaft m.b.H., "Volkstheater" - Privatstiftung

-Judit Havasi is also active in the Supervisory Boards of significant1 Vienna Insurance Group companies: Wiener Städtische (Austria), Donau Versicherung (Austria), Kooperativa (Slovakia), Komunálna (Slovakia), Omniasig (Romania).
+Judit Havasi is also active in the Supervisory Boards of significant1 Vienna Insurance Group companies: Wiener Städtische (Austria), Donau Versicherung (Austria), Kooperativa (Slovakia).